banzaicloud/pke/docs/aws.md

 aws cloudformation describe-stacks --stack-name pke-global
 ```

-After that, we can create security groups and rules to allow SSH and HTTP(s) for API server:
+The easiest way to configure the machines is to allow SSH traffic to it.
+To manage the new Kubernetes cluster remotely, you will also need to access the Kubernetes API server on the master node.
+In case of multi-node clusters, the nodes of the cluster should access each other as well.

-To create a security group for the cluster and allow SSH and all Traefik from the specific vpc:
+Create a security group for the cluster nodes with SSH access:
 ```
 aws ec2 create-security-group --group-name pke-cluster --description "PKE security group" aws ec2 authorize-security-group-ingress --group-name pke-cluster --protocol tcp --port 22 --cidr 0.0.0.0/0